Sexual Assault Information for staff

 What support is available for students?

-- A student may present themselves wishing to discuss an incident of sexual assault.
-If a student appears to be in distress and states that an incident of sexual assault has occurred very recently, it is necessary to immediately assess whether there is an immediate risk to the student or others and whether the student has a serious injury which requires immediate attention.
+- A student may present themselves wishing to discuss an incident of sexual violence.
+If a student appears to be in distress and states that they have been subjected to a recent incident of sexual violence, it is necessary to immediately assess whether there is an immediate risk to the student or others and whether the student has any injuries which require immediate attention.

 - If the alleged perpetrator is still in the vicinity and an immediate risk to others, and you consider the situation to be an emergency call the police on 999 and University Security Services on 0121 414 4444.

-- The University has members of staff who are trained to have discussions with students about such matters.
-If you would like to contact a member of trained staff, please complete the form after consent is obtained, once the form is submitted the student will be contacted by the end of the next working day.
-It is important that the student is treated with respect, not judged and is not asked to repeat themselves unnecessarily as this may cause upset.
+- The University has members of staff, Responders, who are trained to have discussions with students about such matters.
+If you would like to contact a member of trained staff, please complete the disclosure form after consent is obtained, once the form is submitted the student will be contacted by the end of the next working day.
+It is important that the student is treated with respect, not judged and is not asked to repeat themselves unnecessarily as this may cause distress.

 What are the out-of-hours support options?